-- a) an amount equivalent to six months of the minimum guaranteed fee for gaming tables for the junket gaming operations prior to the actual operation of the junket tables amounting to P17.0 million is recorded as part of "Trade non-related parties" under "Receivables" in the consolidated statements of financial position as of December 31, 2020 (see Note 7).
-The minimum guaranteed fee that is outstanding as of December 31, 2020 amounting to P17.0 million was collected in full in 2021. - b) an administrative charge deposit in the amount equivalent to six months manpower cost of PAGCOR's monitoring team for the junket gaming operation prior to the actual operation amounting to $\mathbb{P}2.9$ million, which shall be made to cover TSLC's share in the cost of salaries and benefits of PAGCOR personnel assigned at the junket area in case the junket operations are suspended for reasons other than force majeure or fortuitous event.
-The administrative charge deposit is recorded as part of "Trade non-related parties" under "Receivables" in the consolidated statements of financial position as of December 31, 2019.
-In 2020, the administrative charge deposit was collected from PAGCOR.

-c) a cash bond in the amount of P1.0 million upon execution of the Junket Agreement in favor of PAGCOR to ensure and secure TSLC's compliance with the terms and conditions of the agreement and PAGCOR's pre-operating requirements which are recorded as part of "Trade non-related parties" under "Receivables" in the consolidated statements of financial position as of December 31, 2019.
-In 2020, the cash bond was collected from PAGCOR.
+- a) an amount equivalent to six months of the minimum guaranteed fee for gaming tables for the junket gaming operations prior to the actual operation of the junket tables amounting to \$\mathbb{P}17.0\$ million which is recorded as part of "Trade non-related parties" under "Receivables" in the consolidated statements of financial position as of December 31, 2020 (see Note 7).
+The minimum guaranteed fee that is outstanding as of December 31, 2020 amounting to \$\mathbb{P}17.0\$ million was collected in full in 2021. - b) an administrative charge deposit in the amount equivalent to six months manpower cost of PAGCOR's monitoring team for the junket gaming operation prior to the actual operation amounting to P2.9 million, which shall be made to cover TSLC's share in the cost of salaries and benefits of PAGCOR personnel assigned at the junket area in case the junket operations are suspended for reasons other than force majeure or fortuitous event.
+The administrative charge deposit is recorded as part of "Trade non-related parties" under "Receivables" in the consolidated statement of financial position as of December 31, 2020 (see Note 7).
+In 2021, the administrative charge deposit was collected from PAGCOR. - c) a cash bond in the amount of \$\mathbb{P}1.0\$ million upon execution of the Junket Agreement in favor of PAGCOR to ensure and secure TSLC's compliance with the terms and conditions of the agreement and PAGCOR's pre-operating requirements which are recorded as part of "Trade non-related parties" under "Receivables" in the consolidated statement of financial position as of December 31, 2020 (see Note 7).
+In 2021, the cash bond was collected from PAGCOR.